-It is interesting to note that, based on the last vertical lines of Figure 4b, around 47% of the instances could not obtain the best LB when they are solved by the best CG method (CG+HeuristicBQPPricing), while this number is 57% for the best GUROBI method and the OuterApproximation method.
-Although inefficiency at finding the best LB increases for CG methods by adding more out-of-star costs, GUROBI methods can reach the best lower bound for more instances, in denser matrices, due to their speed improvement.
-Regarding the vertical lines for the BQP method in Figures 5b and 6b, our interpretation is that this method could not obtain the best LB in the time limit for more than 35% of instances, whereas it obtained the best LB in the best time for the other 65% of instances.
+It is interesting to note that, based on the last vertical lines of Figure 4(b), around 47% of the instances could not obtain the best LB when they are solved by the best CG method (CG+HeuristicBQPPricing), whereas this number is 57% for the best GUROBI method and the OuterApproximation method.
+Although inefficiency at finding the best LB increases for CG methods by adding more out-of-star costs, GUROBI methods can reach the best lower bound for more instances, in denser matrices, because of their speed improvement.
+Regarding the vertical lines for the BQP method in Figures 5(b) and 6(b), our interpretation is that this method could not obtain the best LB in the time limit for more than 35% of instances, whereas it obtained the best LB in the best time for the other 65% of instances.
 Moreover, it is observed that as often seen in the literature, CG methods with exact pricing are slower than their hybrid counterparts for all instances of adjacent-only problems.
 Nonetheless, the advantages of using the hybrid methods are weakened for more dense quadratic matrices.
-As an example, Figure 7b shows that the CG+HeuristicBQPPricing method outperforms the CG+BQPPricing in only 4% of the cases in terms of time performance.
-Looking at the trend in all of the time performance profiles in Figures 4b to 7b, we observe that the GUROBI methods and the OuterApproximation method generally outperform CG methods when the quadratic cost matrix of the QSAP is more dense.
-For instance, in Figure 7b where we have 25% out-of-star quadratic costs, in approximately 63% of the instances, the best GUROBI method (RLT) is within one order of magnitude with respect to the best time.
+As an example, Figure 7(b) shows that the CG+HeuristicBQPPricing method outperforms the CG+BQPPricing in only 4% of the cases in terms of time performance.
+Looking at the trend in all of the time performance profiles in Figures 4(b)-7(b), we observe that the GUROBI methods and the OuterApproximation method generally outperform CG methods when the quadratic cost matrix of the QSAP is more dense.
+For instance, in Figure 7(b) where we have 25% out-of-star quadratic costs, in approximately 63% of the instances, the best GUROBI method (RLT) is within one order of magnitude with respect to the best time.
 Nevertheless, when we solve the instances using the best CG method (CG+BQPPricing), only around 18% of the cases are within this order.
-However, we should remark that, in our time performance analysis, we do not reflect the computing time of the instances which could not obtain the best LB.
-In an extreme example, suppose that CG stopped in a few seconds with a high ratio of the best LB while GUROBI found the best LB in 3 hours.
-In this situation, since CG did not yield the best LB, we assign a very large number (10000) to its time performance.
-If the GUROBI method is the only one that obtains the best LB, we consider its corresponding time performance equal to 1.
+However, we should note that, in our time performance analysis, we do not reflect the computing time of the instances which could not obtain the best LB.
+In an extreme example, suppose that CG stopped in a few seconds with a high ratio of the best LB whereas GUROBI found the best LB in three hours.
+In this situation, because CG did not yield the best LB, we assign a very large number (10,000) to its time performance.
+If the GUROBI method is the only one that obtains the best LB, we consider its corresponding time performance equal to one.